Visiting the Lake District without a car

 A very scenic way to see the Lakes is by boat.
 Windermere Lake Cruises sail every day except Christmas Day on England’s largest lake, Windermere.

-To go from one end to the other, you can hop on at Lakeside and cruise all the way to Ambleside where you can hop off, enjoy a drink and some food in one of the many pubs and cafe’s, then make your way back to where you started.
-You can even combine your boat ticket with the busses.
+To go from one end to the other, you can hop on at Lakeside (where you’ll find the Lakes Aquarium and the Lakeside & Haverthwaite Railway where you can travel by steam train) and cruise all the way to Ambleside, stopping along the way to hop off, enjoy a drink and some food in one of the many pubs and cafe’s, then make your way back to where you started.

 Each cruise includes a fascinating commentary on the history, attractions and points of interest surrounding Windermere.